MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-permission-sets.md

 ### Example from Visual Studio Code

 The following example illustrates the generated .xml file from **MyProject** which contains a table with objectID 50106 and two object types are generated; `<ObjectType>0</ObjectType>` is `TableData` and `<ObjectType>1</ObjectType>` is `Table`.

+> [!NOTE]
+> The maximum length of the RoleID attribute is 20 characters.
+If the RoleID exceeds this length, then XML schema validation fails and the corresponding PermissionSet file is not included in the resulting app package.
+You will get a warning in the Visual Studio output panel.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>